rubenmoor/haskell-quine/README.md

 ## Making a spoon using only a spoon

 I saw this thumbnail on Youtube and immediately felt **thumbnail envy**.
+If I could come up with thumbnails like these, I would be a Youtube star.
 No matter the contents of the video, the idea is genius.

 ![image](https://github.com/rubenmoor/haskell-quine/assets/6209273/07349fa7-15c8-4bce-a3ea-a73e84354565)